Today I would like to say Happy 11 years to the one I love.

 Why did it seem that my Dad didn’t want to cooperate on my special day?

 * This answer should have been clear to me my whole life.
 For it is a simple and obvious one.
 I am sure a lot of people understand this very obvious answer quickly in life.
 But, unfortunately it wasn’t until a little over a year ago that the Lord showed me the answer while I was being a disciple to our own children.
 We were learning Ephesians 6:1: “Children, obey your parents in the Lord: for this is right.”
 I am glad that the Lord reminded me this week that this verse not only applies to our children, but it applies to me as well!
 Should I have tried to convince my father that I knew what was best for him?
 Probably not!
 It is simple.
 He is my father.
 I should have submitted to what he felt was best.
 Would it have hurt for me to let him wear his sunglasses?
 He would have probably felt more comfortable with them on.
 And, why didn’t I ask him if October 6th was okay with him before I scheduled the wedding?
 I am sure he was just picking when he laughingly told me that I had scheduled our wedding on the opening day of deer season.
 But, I should have asked him first.
 I know now that I was only thinking of MYSELF!
 This week, the Lord helped me take this answer one step further when He showed me that the same way I didn’t submit to my father’s needs that day, I haven’t always been successful at submitting to yours.
 You know I haven’t always considered your feelings.
 It has been all about Me far too many times.
 And, I am sorry for that!
 Thank you for your patience.
 I am slowly learning to take the “I” out of our marriage.
-Now I am thankful that Daddy wanted to wear his sunglasses!
+Now I am thankful that Daddy was there to wear his sunglasses!
 I wish I would have known to listen way back then.